gardener/landscapercli/docs/reference/landscaper-cli_quickstart.md

 ### SEE ALSO

 * [landscaper-cli](landscaper-cli.md)	 - landscaper cli
-* [landscaper-cli quickstart install](landscaper-cli_quickstart_install.md)	 - command to install Landscaper (including Container, Helm, and Manifest deployers) in a target cluster. an OCI registry for testing can be optionally installed
+* [landscaper-cli quickstart install](landscaper-cli_quickstart_install.md)	 - command to install Landscaper (including Container, Helm, and Manifest deployers) in a target cluster.
+An OCI registry for testing can be optionally installed
 * [landscaper-cli quickstart uninstall](landscaper-cli_quickstart_uninstall.md)	 - command to uninstall Landscaper and OCI registry (from the install command) in a target cluster